MichaelGrafnetter/DSInternals/Documentation/PowerShell/Get-ADSIAccount.md

 # Get-ADSIAccount

 ## SYNOPSIS
 Gets all Active Directory user accounts from a given domain controller using ADSI.
+Typically used for Credential Roaming data retrieval through LDAP.

 ## SYNTAX